achaman2/noise-becomes-voice/README.md

 The iPython notebook in this repository contains an example that illustrates two methods that we proposed to construct the noise signals.

 # Dependencies
-This code uses packages: <a href = 'https://github.com/LCAV/pyroomacoustics'>Pyroomacoustics</a> and <a href = 'https://github.com/mpariente/pystoi'>pystoi</a> for simulating room impulse responses and computing sound intelligibility scores respectively.
+This code uses packages---<a href = 'https://github.com/LCAV/pyroomacoustics'>Pyroomacoustics</a> and <a href = 'https://github.com/mpariente/pystoi'>pystoi</a> for simulating room impulse responses and computing sound intelligibility scores respectively.
 These can be installed using pip as follows.

 ```
 pip install pyroomacoustics